St. Patrick's Day celebrations across the world

-St. Patrick's Day falls on a Friday this year, but the annual tribute to all things Irish will be celebrated in cities worldwide starting the weekend before the March 17 holiday and lasting through the weekend after.
+St. Patrick's Day falls on a Sunday this year so the annual tribute to all things Irish will be celebrated in cities worldwide on the day of the March 17 holiday, as well as the day before, with a few events taking place the weekend prior.
 These seven parades and celebrations are among the world's largest and heartiest — don't forget to wear green.

 New York City

 The Big Apple turns green each year for its St. Patrick's Day Parade.
 Since 1762, it's grown into the world's most populous parade, with about two million annual spectators.
-The March 17 parade (11 a.m. – 4:30 p.m.) follows Fifth Avenue from 44th to 79th Street, with the final 20 blocks alongside Central Park on the Upper East Side.
+The March 16 parade (11 a.m. – 5 p.m.) follows Fifth Avenue between 44th to 79th Street, with the final 20 blocks alongside Central Park on the Upper East Side.
 This is a people's parade, with no floats or vehicles but with 200,000 people choosing to march or dance in the parade rather than watch.

-Chicagoans start celebrating six days early on March 11 — the day of its massive Columbus Drive parade (12 – 3 p.m.) through Grant Park that draws a million spectators.
+Chicagoans start celebrating in the early hours of the morning on March 16 — followed by the massive Columbus Drive parade (12 – 3 p.m.) through Grant Park that draws a million spectators.
 Before the parade, a tradition for 174 years, is the more recent tradition of the river dyeing, when eco-friendly green dye is poured into the Chicago River at 9 a.m.

 America's oldest city parade debuted in 1737, when George Washington was a 5 year old.
 It is not on downtown streets, like most parades, but through South Boston where so many of the city's large population of Irish-Americans live.
-These “Southies" are among the throngs of more than a half-million who will watch the 40-block-long parade beginning at 1 p.m. on Sunday, March 19, two days after Bostonians celebrate the holiday at Irish bars.
+These “Southies" are among the throngs of more than a half-million who will watch the 40-block-long parade beginning at 1 p.m. on Sunday, March 17, on the holiday, but one day after Bostonians celebrate the holiday at Irish bars.